mywonkim/StockMarketPrice/README.md

 ## Usage

-1. Download two python files: main.py and stockPrice.py
+1. Download exe folder
-2. Put these two files inside the same folder
+2. Make sure all the files in exe folder is in the same directory
-3. On your favorite IDE, run main.py
+3. Run main.exe
-4. Read the instruction before you use it.
+4. Read the instruction before you use it

 Here is the instruction: